rubizza-camp/summer-2019/README.md

 double underscore) listed, it is a hint to you to supply your own code in order to make it work correctly.

-== Installing Ruby

-If you do not have Ruby setup, please visit http://ruby-lang.org/en/downloads/ for operating specific instructions.
-In order to run the koans you need +ruby+ and +rake+ installed.
-To check your installations simply type:

-*nix platforms from any terminal window:

-   [~] $ ruby --version
-   [~] $ rake --version

-Windows from the command prompt (+cmd.exe+)

-   c:\ruby --version
-   c:\rake --version

-If you don't have +rake+ installed, just run <code>gem install rake</code>

-Any response for Ruby with a version number greater than 1.8 is fine (should be around 1.8.6 or more).
-Any version of +rake+ will do.

-== Generating the Koans

-A fresh checkout will not include the koans, you will need to generate them.

-    [ruby_koans] $ rake gen                       # generates the koans directory

-If you need to regenerate the koans, thus wiping your current `koans`,

-    [ruby_koans] $ rake regen                     # regenerates the koans directory, wiping the original

 == The Path To Enlightenment

 You can run the tests through +rake+ or by calling the file itself (+rake+ is the